-It also shows how the modules adjust depending on three different ambient temperature and humidity scenarios – and how the modules allow for greater power density and improved efficiency by removing the fans from the servers themselves (small scale fans) and instead use large fans in the air handler.
+It also shows how the modules adjust depending on three different ambient temperature and humidity scenarios – and how the modules allow for greater power density and improved efficiency by removing the fans from the servers themselves (small-scale fans) and instead using large fans in the air handler.

-It’s like the next best thing to being there with them in Longmont.
+It’s the next best thing to be there with them in Longmont.
 While the final slide does display the Dell logo, “the power to do more” tagline, and the www.dell.com/dcs URL, it misses the opportunity for a more direct call to action (CTA).
-Surely Dell must know what the next step would be in their buyer’s journey after watching a video like this.
+Surely Dell must know the next step in their buyer’s journey after watching a video like this.

-Time Lapse of Dell Modular Data Center Build in Austin – In this video, you see a time lapse (non-animated) of how Dell turns part of a parking lot into a modular data center.
+Time Lapse of Dell Modular Data Center Build in Austin – This video shows a time lapse (non-animated) of how Dell turns part of a parking lot into a modular data center.